willyywt/willyywt.github.io/article/theme.md

 I turned to a more monolithic approach: use javascript load different css stylesheet files depend on media query results.
 This is not optimal but I value compatibiliy for old browsers and for sass, and other approaches have issues that I can't undertake: I considered to use `@media (prefers-color-scheme: light)` and `@media (prefers-color-scheme: dark)` for this purpose (it can be added to `<link>` element `media` attribute), but this is not friendly to old browsers which do not support `prefers-color-scheme` at all (those browsers will not use any of these stylesheets).
 I also considered simutaneously loading the light and the dark stylesheet, but the problem is the light stylesheet can have rules not overlapping with the dark one, so I gave up on this approach.
 I think I should only load one of the light and the dark stylesheet.

 ### Remedy for white flashing at new page loading
-Update 2022/07/19: Due to [Resource inlining](#resource-inlining) this fix is unused and removed.

 When new page loads a white background is shown for a short period before the main css stylesheet loads, which is irritating for dark mode users.

 Since dark mode is only provided for modern browsers, I can use a media query to (hopefully) remedy the white flashing: